Skip to content

 1. PRODUCT DIMENSIONS

-Product dimensions are the most base-level factor in your part design.
-After all, how can your converter build a part without knowing its dimensions?
+Product dimensions are the most basic factor in part design—after all, how could your converter build a part without knowing its dimensions?

 • Does this look like something we can create geometrically?